 The Magazine will cover the most fascinating aspects, stories and moments of the 47th St. Gallen Symposium: sessions, interviews with prominent speakers and in-depth reports about issues discussed at the symposium as well as behind-the-scenes features on the conference itself.
-You will have the chance to interview speakers and participants for your production of 2–4 by-lined articles.

 Invest in your journalistic track record.

-- Excellent written and spoken English skill is a must
+- Excellent spoken English is a must

 - Able to work within a tight deadline

-- High affinity for creative work
+- An affinity for creative work